 New Jersey employees seeking unemployment benefits may face a hearing with an unemployment insurance examiner.
 An unsuccessful hearing may result in the denial of benefits.
 Unemployment insurance benefits now reach a maximum of over $650.00 per week and last for 26 weeks.
 Employers sometimes contest employees' UI claims their insurance premiums are raised if an employee makes a successful claim for benefits.
 So there are conflicting economic interests between employer and employee which can lead to a contest.

 The unsuccessful party can appeal through several levels of review, most of them in administrative agency but ultimately in the Appellate Division of the Superior Court of New Jersey.
+More information about unemployment appeals can be found here.

 An attorney can help by working with you to file your NJ Unemployment Appeal.
-The attorney will be able to review the pertinent laws and regulations, submit documents, ask questions during your examination, cross-examine your former employer’s witnesses, and keep the focus on the issues that argue in favor of an award of benefits.
+The attorney will be able to review the pertinent laws and regulations, submit documents, ask questions during your examination, cross-examine your former employer's witnesses, and keep the focus on the issues that argue in favor of an award of benefits.
+As noted above, however, we no longer handle this kind of case.